AgoraIO-Community/agora-rest-client-nodejs/README.md

     appId,
     credential,
     // Specify the region where the server is located.
-    // Optional values are CN, NA, EU, AP, and the client will automatically
+    // Optional values are CN, US, EU, AP, and the client will automatically
     // switch to use the best domain name according to the configured region
     domainArea: DomainArea.CN,
   });